tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 If __Google has lost your trust__, as it has ours, you might want to move to a browser that is not as intrusive and controlling.
 You have a number of options including:

 * Go back to [Firefox](https://getfirefox.com), or a derivative like [WaterFox](https://www.waterfoxproject.org/)
-* You've always wanted to [give Opera a chance](https://opera.com), this is a good excuse
 * Try one of the many non-Google versions of Chromium, such as:
     * [Comodo Dragon](https://www.comodo.com/home/browsers-toolbars/browser.php)
     * [Vivaldi](http://www.vivaldi.com/)